Simulation structures

 This page describes all the data structures needed for stepping the simulation as illustrated by the basic simulation example.

-can be altered at each timestep (by passing a different vector to PhysicsPipeline::step
+can be altered at each timestep (by passing a different vector to PhysicsPipeline::step).

 Learn more about per-rigid-body gravity modification in the dedicated section.

-controls various aspects of the physics simulation, including the timestep length,
+The IntegrationParameters controls various aspects of the physics simulation,

-number of solver iterations, number of CCD substeps, etc. The default integration parameters are set to
+including the timestep length, number of solver iterations, number of CCD substeps, etc. The default integration parameters are set to

 achieve a good balance between performance and accuracy for games.
 They can be changed to make the simulation more